 At some point za’atar was labeled thyme which is not the correct herb, but it stuck!

 People have mistakenly referred to it as thyme, probably because it has a thyme-like flavor along with hints of marjoram.

 This oregano has a strong spiciness that tells us we have come across the wild oregano of the region.

-Each country has its own variety of oregano but they do share several similarities, and taste very much alike.
+Each country has its own variety but they do share several similarities, and taste very much alike.

-We always have a supply of this fresh and wonderful herb which grows easily in our place in the Jordan Valley.
+We always have a supply of this fresh and wonderful herb, which grows easily in our garden.

-Known as za’atar, the plant is the basis for the prepared za’atar mix that so many are familiar with.
+Known as za’atar locally, the plant is the basis for the prepared za’atar mix that so many are familiar with.

 Making za’atar is very personal, and everyone seems to have their own mix ratios when it comes to making it.